Southwest Metro – Public Art EOI

 Before you apply, please read the Sydney Metro Art Integrated Art for Station Glass Panels EOI Information.

 To register your interest, complete and submit the relevant application form through our secure online grants system, SmartyGrants.
-Open 10am Wednesday 8 April 2020 and will close 5pm Tuesday 5 May 2020.
+Applications opened 10am Wednesday 8 April 2020 and closed 5pm Tuesday 5 May 2020.

 For queries regarding the EOI process please contact: